-The Food Service Plan 2017-18 provides an overview of the Food Service.
-It sets out the aims and objectives for the forthcoming year and how these are to be achieved.
+The Food Service Plan 2017-18 provides an overview of the Food Service delivered by Flintshire County Council.
+The Plan sets out the aims and objectives for the forthcoming year and how these are to be achieved.
 The Plan also contains a review of performance of the service against the Food Service Plan 2016-17.

-RECO MMENDATIONS 1 That members approve the Food Service Plan 2017-18.
+RECOMMENDATIONS 1 That Members endorse the Food Service Plan 2017-18.